multiversx/mx-tutorial-sdk-dapp-v5/README.md

 You can find the video tutorials on the [MultiversX YouTube channel](https://www.youtube.com/watch?v=dQw4w9WgXcQ).

-You can find the code for the tutorial in the [MultiversX sdk-dapp v5 tutorial repository](https://github.com/multiversx/sdk-dapp-v5-tutorial).

 You can find the documentation for the sdk-dapp v5 in the [MultiversX sdk-dapp v5 documentation](https://github.com/multiversx/mx-sdk-dapp).

 #### How to use this tutorial